Respecting your privacy

 - organisations, like fraud reporting agencies, that may identify, investigate and/or prevent fraud, suspected fraud, crimes, suspected crimes, or other misconduct;

-- government or regulatory bodies (including ASIC and the Australian Tax Office) as required or authorised by law.
+- government or regulatory bodies (including ASIC and the Australian Taxation Office) as required or authorised by law.
 In some instances, these bodies may share the information with relevant foreign authorities;

 - guarantors and prospective guarantors of your loan or lease;

 - service providers, agents, contractors and advisers that assist us to conduct our business for purposes including, without limitation, storing or analysing information;

 - any organisation that wishes to take an interest in our business or assets; and

 - any third party to which you consent to us sharing your information.

 We may use overseas organisations to help conduct our business.
 As a result, we may need to share some of your information (including credit information) with such organisations outside Australia.
 The countries in which those organisations are located are: